-The best way to be sure is to check.
-The most popular online tool to check grammar and spelling is Grammarly.
+The best way to be sure is to check with an online grammar checker.

-You can use Grammarly’s basic correction tools for free, so it won’t cost you a cent to check that your writing is up to an acceptable standard.
+You can use these correction tools for free, so it won’t cost you a cent to check that your writing is up to an acceptable standard.

 Don’t rely on your ear and think that because it sounds right, it will be right in writing.

 Always rely on good grammar for writing, and on phonetics, only for speaking

 I started my working life as a lithographer and then spent over 30 years in the printing and publishing business.